Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 2. Ross Tate, Alan Leung, and Sorin Lerner.
 "Taming wildcards in Java's type system."
 PLDI, 2011.

 TODO(the big TODO for the whole chapter: we need to clearly decide what kind of type system we want to specify: an algo-driven ts vs a full declarational ts, operation-based or relation-based.
 An example of the second distinction would be difference between $(A?)!!$ and $((A!!)?)!!$.
 Are they the same type?
 Are they different, but equivalent?
 Same goes for $(A..B)?$ vs $(A?..B?)$ and such.)

+TODO(another big question is: do we want to formally prove all the different thing here?)